-- Option to request the suspension of eviction orders over primary residences, agreed as part of a judicial or extra-judicial process or mortgage foreclosure. - Option of access to the Social Housing Scheme of the Institute for Older Persons and Social Services. http://www.imserso.es/imserso\01/fsva/index.htm - They are considered a "preferential sector" in relation with the aid available in the State Housing Plan (among others, Subsidy Programme for agreed loans, Support programme for home tenancy, Support programme for persons at risk of eviction from their primary residence) the following:
+- Option to request the suspension of eviction orders over primary residences, agreed as part of a judicial or extra-judicial process or mortgage foreclosure. - Possibility of accessing the Social Housing Fund. - They are considered beneficiaries of the aid provided for in the State Housing Plan (BOE).